DePaul University College of Law: History

-DePaul College of Law started in 1897 as Illinois College of Law, founded by Howard N. Ogden.
-It was the only law school not on the East Coast to offer both day and evening classes.
+The College of Law dates back to 1897 when Howard N. Ogden founded the Illinois College of Law.
+It was one of the first law schools to offer evening classes.

-DePaul University acquired Illinois College of Law in 1912.
+DePaul University acquired the Illinois College of Law in 1912.
 This purchase benefited both institutions and saw the law school's enrollment double to approximately 400 students.
 Ogden stayed on as the College of Law's dean, and he became the first non-Catholic trustee of the University.
 Three years later, upon Ogden's death, DePaul obtained full ownership of the law school.

 Originally housed at 64 East Lake Street, DePaul Law moved to its current home in the Lewis Center at 25 East Jackson Boulevard in 1958.
 Formerly known as the Kimball Building, it was gifted to DePaul in 1955 by the Frank J. Lewis Foundation.
-At that time, it was the largest gift received by the University.
+At that time, it was the largest gift ever received by the University.

 In 1972, DePaul purchased the Finchley Building next door and later renamed it Comerford J. O'Malley Place (commonly known as "O'Malley Place") in honor of the former president and chancellor of DePaul.
 Also that year, DePaul Law opened its first legal clinic.

 Statistics

 Student body

-For the 2023 entering class, DePaul Law had 150 full-time students and 27 part-time students with a median LSAT of 156.
-Ages for all students ranged from 20-38 with a median age of 24 for full-time students and 28 for part-time students.
+The incoming class in 2025 was 158 full-time students and 29 part-time students.
+The median LSAT score was 158 and the median undergraduate GPA was 3.61.

+Rankings

+In 2026, U.S. News & World Report ranked the College of Law as the 131st in the Best Law Schools list of 196 schools.
+The College of Law's Health Care Law program was ranked as the 27th best in the country.
+The Part-Time Program was ranked 35th out of 68 schools.